 |Resident workers method of travel to work|

-The major differences between the method of travel to work of the resident workers (Rental, Hiring and Real Estate Services) of the Gunnedah Shire and New South Wales were:
+The major differences between the method of travel to work of the Rental, Hiring and Real Estate Services resident workers in the Gunnedah Shire and the New South Wales workforce were:

-- A larger percentage of resident workers (Rental, Hiring and Real Estate Services) travelled to work by Car, as driver (89.8% compared to 63.0%)
+- A larger percentage of resident workers who travelled by car, as driver (89.8% compared to 63.0%)

-- A smaller percentage of resident workers (Rental, Hiring and Real Estate Services) travelled to work by Train (0.0% compared to 10.9%)
+- A smaller percentage of resident workers who travelled by train (0% compared to 10.9%)

-- A smaller percentage of resident workers (Rental, Hiring and Real Estate Services) travelled to work by Worked at home (0.0% compared to 6.8%)
+- A smaller percentage of resident workers who worked at home (0% compared to 6.8%)

-- A smaller percentage of resident workers (Rental, Hiring and Real Estate Services) travelled to work by Bus (0.0% compared to 4.5%)
+- A smaller percentage of resident workers who travelled by bus (0% compared to 4.5%)

-The largest changes in the method of travel of work of the resident workers (Rental, Hiring and Real Estate Services) in the Gunnedah Shire between 2011 and 2016 were:
+The largest changes in the method of travel to work of the Rental, Hiring and Real Estate Services resident workers in the Gunnedah Shire between 2011 and 2016 were: